 How to Light Day Interiors-Part 2 (8:43)

-Watch as Shane experiments with light options to get the best results and see how he responds to different challenges.
+Watch as Shane experiments with photographic light options to get the best results and see how he responds to different challenges.
 Learn to light in mostly compact and small areas to make a big impact.
 Control sunlight with a shelf to create shadows and work with color gels.
-See all of Shane’s camera settings and watch the interior lighting results in real time as he makes fine tuning adjustments to the lights outside.
+See all of Shane’s camera settings and watch the interior photography lighting results in real time as he makes fine tuning adjustments to the lights outside.

 How to Light Day Interiors-Part 3 (11:43)